qngapparat/java2faas/README.md

-# js2faas
+# java2faas

-JS Transpiler to run your code on both Google & Amazon FaaS
+Java Transpiler to run your code on both Amazon & IBM FaaS

 ## Install
 ```shell